 My Faith Journey Begins

 June 2, 2019 – Today is Sunday.
-I want to share a little bit about the faith journey I am walking, starting with my childhood.
-Growing up, my family shared in an interdenominational faith because I grew up in Saudi Arabia, where my father worked for ARAMCO.
-The faith leaders that came to teach were either Protestant, Catholic, or Episcopal.
+I want to share a little bit about the faith journey I am walking, beginning with my childhood.
+Growing up, my family shared in an interdenominational faith.
+I grew up in Saudi Arabia where my father worked for Arabian American Oil Company (ARAMCO).
+The faith leaders who came to teach were either Protestant, Catholic, or Episcopal.
 So, Protestant, we were.
 Our minister was occasionally Methodist for a couple of years, then Presbyterian.
 Later, I understand there was even a Rabbi on staff.
 My faith journey begins.

 Sunday in Saudi Arabia was actually Friday

 Every Friday, we had Sunday school classes at the school, then moved to the movie theatre for the church.
 Our family was Methodist, so we went to the Protestant services.
-There was Catholic, Episcopal, and later even Mormon service as well.
-Other than not having a traditional church, there was nothing different about our Protestant Church than any church of the time in the United States other than a nice building and a steeple on top.
+There was also Catholic, Episcopal, and later Jewish and Mormon service as well.
+Other than not having a traditional church, there was nothing different about our Protestant Church than any church

 In fact, when I look at Lake Nona, Florida, where I live today with many churches being hosted in schools or other community buildings, my church in Saudi Arabia was very much the same with the exception of the high tech “stuff.”
 When I sit in Bethesda Church, when we meet in the Frizen Center at Pioneer USA, I am extremely comfortable as it takes me back to my church days in Saudi Arabia located in the movie theatre.
 We never missed a church building for “church is where your heart is, and God fills the movie theatre whenever we are there.”